 The HSR Act prohibits AIG and HSB from completing the merger until after AIG and HSB have furnished information and materials to the United States Department of Justice and the United States Federal Trade Commission and a required waiting period has ended.
-On September 18, 2000, AIG and on September 19, 2000, HSB furnished the information and materials to the United States Department of Justice and the United States Federal Trade Commission.
-On September 29, 2000, early termination of the waiting period was granted.
-However, the United States Department of Justice, the United States Federal Trade Commission or any state will continue to have the authority to challenge the merger on antitrust grounds before or after the merger is completed.
+AIG and HSB expect to furnish the information and materials to the United States Department of Justice and the United States Federal Trade Commission in mid-September 2000.
+The waiting period will expire 30 days after the information and materials have been furnished, unless early termination is granted.
+However, the United States Department of Justice and the United States Federal Trade Commission will continue to have the authority to challenge the merger on antitrust grounds before or after the merger is completed.

-The merger is also subject to the receipt of approvals from various state and foreign regulatory authorities and the expiration of specified waiting periods.
-AIG has made in September 2000 and expects to make in October 2000 the applicable filings.
+The merger is also subject to the receipt of approvals from various state and foreign insurance regulatory authorities and the expiration of specified waiting periods.
+AIG expects to make applicable filings in September and October 2000.
 As of the date of this proxy statement/prospectus, approvals are pending in certain jurisdictions.

-AIG and HSB cannot predict whether the required regulatory and other approvals will be obtained within the time frame contemplated by the merger agreement or on conditions that would not be detrimental to AIG, HSB or the combined company, or whether these approvals will be obtained at all.
+AIG and HSB cannot predict whether the required regulatory and other approvals will be obtained within the time frame contemplated by the merger agreement or on conditions that would not be detrimental to AIG, HSB or the combined company.

-Accounting Treatment (page 56)
+Accounting Treatment (page 55)